Rafa4242/TruckManager/README.md

 This is a reworked version made to run in a docker.

-The following command builds the image and runs the CLI in an interactive shell with the docker
+The following command builds the image and runs the CLI in an interactive shell within the docker
 ```bash
 docker build -t truck_manager .
 docker run -it --name TruckManagerServer --rm truck_manager